With travel steadily returning to some kind of ‘normal’ following the pandemic, nations around the world are preparing for large numbers of tourists.

 We voluntarily give personal data away at each desired destination in order to travel there, but what happens to all of those visa applications, fingerprints, and face scans after they’ve been collected?
 And how many other countries is this data shared with?

 Here at Comparitech, we’ve explored the data requirements for travelers going to 50 different countries.
-We’ve analyzed what data is required from travelers before they enter the country, what data is collected upon arrival, how long this data is stored after their visit, and where the data may travel afterward to create a score out of 69.
-We’ve also looked at how the pandemic has changed things and how much additional data we disclose in order to make those all-important travel plans.
+We’ve analyzed what data is required from travelers before they enter the country, what data is collected upon arrival, how long this data is stored after their visit, and where the data may travel afterward to generate a score out of 69.

 What did we find?